 I have spoken to and observed a few high level bodybuilders who

-use very short jerky and movements when weight training, but
+use very short jerky movements when weight training, but I do

-I do not know of any that that hold the contraction as a fundamental
+not know of any that hold the contraction as a fundamental principle

 type training as well as partials

-Most any reasonable changes of workout variables will illicit
+Most any reasonable changes of workout variables will elicit

 of training would also bring about a training response as well.